subrata3112/WealthDesk-Assignment/README.md

 - User Info not getting saved.
 - Had to merge guard and admin users to avoid complications in some methods.
 - getHistory not working.
 - time objects are not handled properly.
 Thus TotalAmount is storing garbage value.
+- Using Constructors was giving error while defining an empty object and also in passing an object in a method.
+Therefore removed.